okuvshynov/b63/README.md

 [DONE] random                        : time : 147816.263801 per iteration (+181.579%)
 [DONE] sequential                    : lpe:cycles : 131864.811233 per iteration (baseline)
 [DONE] random                        : lpe:cycles : 370943.605765 per iteration (+181.306%)
-[DONE] sequential                    : lpe:LLC-load-misses : 0.002442 per iteration (baseline)
-[DONE] random                        : lpe:LLC-load-misses : 0.007328 per iteration (+200.073%)
 [DONE] sequential                    : lpe:L1-dcache-load-misses : 4410.444933 per iteration (baseline)
 [DONE] random                        : lpe:L1-dcache-load-misses : 80459.789448 per iteration (+1724.301%)
 ```
 Currently B63 repeats the run for every counter to reduce side-effects of measurement, but this might change in the future.
-The way to read the results: for benchmark 'sequential', which is baseline version, we spent 52 milliseconds per 'iteration', there were only a tiny amount of LLC load misses, because entire dataset fits into L3 cache;
+The way to read the results: for benchmark 'sequential', which is baseline version, we spent 52 milliseconds per 'iteration';
 For 'random' version, we see clear increase in time and equivalent increase in CPU cycles (+181%), and a very prominent increase in L1 cache misses (+1724%).

 Extra examples can be found in examples/ folder: